stealthybox/crio-nix/slides.md

 ---

-# GamePlan - Optimizing Layers
+# Game plan - Optimizing Layers

 ::: incremental
 1. Make each directory a layer.
 2. Combine similar packages/directories into a similar layer.
 3. Use automatic custom strategy to optimize.
 4. Teach OCI to understand non-conflicting layers.
-5. Create tooling so that packages use references immutable or content addressed paths.
+5. Create tooling so that packages use immutable references or content addressed paths.
 6. ???
 7. Profit
 :::

 ---

-# More about optimizing images
+# More about optimizing image sizes

 ![](./bryan.png){width=50% .center-img}